-- Nine U.S. patents, three EU patents (each filed in 5 individual countries) and 7 other patents in Japan, Canada, Russia and Hong Kong; - Claims cover, inter alia, a pharmaceutical composition that contains a therapeutic concentration of non-expanded CD34+ stem cells that move in response to SDF-1 or VEGF, together with a stabilizing amount of serum, that can be delivered to repair an injury caused by vascular insufficiency; - Issued and pending claims can be applied to a broad range of conditions caused by underlying ischemia, including: acute myocardial infarction; chronic myocardial ischemia post-AMI; chronic heart failure; critical limb ischemia; and ischemic brain injury; - Two pending patent applications outside the United States.
+- a.
+Nine U.S. patents, three EU patents (each filed in 5 individual countries) and ten other patents in Japan, Canada, Russia and Hong Kong; - b.
+Claims cover, inter alia, a pharmaceutical composition that contains a therapeutic concentration of non-expanded CD34+ stem cells that move in response to SDF-1 or VEGF, together with a stabilizing amount of serum, that can be delivered to repair an injury caused by vascular insufficiency; - c.
+Issued and pending claims can be applied to a broad range of conditions caused by underlying ischemia, including acute myocardial infarction, chronic myocardial ischemia post-AMI, chronic heart failure, critical limb ischemia, and ischemic brain injury; and - d.
+One pending patent application outside the United States.